By Kevin McNeish updated on 07/09/2015

 Do you have an idea for an app but lack the programming knowledge to begin building it?
 In this weekly blog series, How To Unleash Your Inner App Developer, I will take you, the non-programmer, step by step through the process of creating apps for the iPhone, iPod Touch, and iPad.
 Join me each week on this adventure, and you will experience how fun turning your ideas into reality can be!
 This is Part 3 of the series.
-If you're just getting started now, check out the beginning of the series here (This post has been updated to iOS 8.0, Xcode 6 and Swift.)
+If you're just getting started now, check out the beginning of the series here (This post has been updated to iOS 8.0, Xcode 6.3 and Swift 1.2.)

 In my previous post, we started the process of creating a prototype of an iPhone app called iAppsReview.
 You learned how to create a new project in Xcode, how to add a storyboard to a project and configure it, and how to add a navigation controller to a storyboard.
 You had just begun to configure the table view, which we will finish in this post.
 You'll learn how to create multiple sections in a table view, set section header text, add images to a project, and incorporate them in table-view cells.

 To help jog your memory, Figure 1 shows the main scene that we are going to be working on in this post.
 If you missed my previous post, or just want a fresh start, you can download the project I created last week from this link.

 I highly recommend going through all of the steps in this post on your own for the best learning experience.